YehorKrapovnytskyi/bomb_fall/README.md

 # A simulation of a falling bomb using the c4dynamics library

-The simplified bomb's falling model is described using the following two equations:\
+The simplified bomb's falling model is described using the following two equations:

 $$ \left\{ \begin{align*}
 ma_{x} &= -\frac{1}{2} Cρv_{x}^2A_{x} \\
 ma_{z} &= \frac{1}{2} Cρv_{z}^2A_{z} - mg
 \end{align*} \right. $$

-, where:\
+,where:\
 m - object mass\
 $a_{k}$ - acceleration of the object in direction k\
 C - drag coefficient\